20 car buying secrets that dealers don't want you to know

 You should aim to find out as much about your preferred model as possible.
 This means even if the salesperson misrepresents the car in any way, you’ll still be able to make an informed choice.

 You’re less likely to be taken advantage of if you know what you’re talking about.
-If the salesperson tells you something that sounds wrong, you should look it up afterwards - everything you need to know is an online search away.
+If the salesperson tells you something that sounds wrong, you should look it up afterwards - there’s no need to feel rushed into making a deal there and then, and everything you need to know is an online search away.

 Be prepared for a sales pitch